Covid-19 coronavirus: New Zealanders living in Australia able to access payments

 Morrison said the Job Keeper payment was "to keep Australians in their jobs even when the work dries up".

-According to Austrlian Treasurer Josh Frydenberg, the payments would also be available to part-time workers, sole traders and casuals who have been with their employer for 12 months or more.
+According to Australian Treasurer Josh Frydenberg, the payments would also be available to part-time workers, sole traders and casuals who have been with their employer for 12 months or more.

 Payments will flow from the first week of May but will be backdated to today.
 Employees stood down since March 1 will be eligible.